open-learning-exchange/open-learning-exchange.github.io/pages/techgenius.md

 ![config community 4](uploads/images/community-admin-config-04.png)

-Once the Community registration has been accepted by the Nation administrator the dot will be green.
+Once the Community registration has been accepted by the Nation Administrator the dot will be green.

 ## Step 6 | Accepting Community Registrations on the Nation

 The Nation Administrator is responsible for accepting new Community registrations.
-The Nation Administator will receive an alert on their system whenever a new Community is registered as in the below image:
+The Nation Administrator will receive an alert on their system whenever a new Community is registered as in the below image:

 ![config community 5](uploads/images/community-admin-config-05.png)